minhsify/minhsify/README.md

 3. Preload assets in the `default.pug` file.
 See the following link: [Mozilla: Preload](https://developer.mozilla.org/en-US/docs/Web/HTML/Link_types).
 #### 6. Are there any tricks to speed up development process?
 Use `npm run bs` to quickly fetch and see Bootstrap SCSS variables under `app/sass` location.
 Use `npm run bsx` to remove that fetched file.

+# Outstanding Issues
+#### 1. How to download Google fonts locally for Intranet sites?
+1. Offline Support is not fully supported.
+Fetching Google Web Fonts locally using [Gulp Google Fonts](https://www.npmjs.com/package/gulp-google-webfonts) is under testing.